-In 2013 I established PostmillennialismToday.com as a blog site to explain, defend, and promote the glory of the postmillennial hope.
+In 2013 I established PostmillennialismToday.com as a blog site to explain, promote, and defend the glory of the Bible-based, postmillennial hope.
 In that blog I provided articles on postmillennialism and other eschatological issues twice a week: on Tuesday and Friday.

-Now in 2017 I am re-naming the blog site and expanding its vision.
+In 2017 I re-named the site and expanded its vision.
 I will still provide articles promoting postmillennialism, but since the postmillennial hope impacts all areas of life, I will be offering articles on a broad range of cultural and theological themes.
-Accordingly, the new name of the site is: PostmillennialWorldview.com.
+Accordingly, the name of the site has been changed to: PostmillennialWorldview.com.

-As a committed postmillennialist it is my prayer that in my lifetime the church will begin to take seriously the full-orbed, hope-filled character of the Great Commission.
+As a committed postmillennialist it is my prayer that in my lifetime the church will once again return to taking seriously the full-orbed, hope-filled character of the Great Commission.
 In that truly great commission Jesus commands us: “Go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you” (Matt 28:19–20a).
 In it we find the posmillennial hope (to “make disciples of all the nations”) and its worldview implications (“teaching them to observe all that I commanded you”).

 The hope of biblical postmillennialism

 Postmillennialism is a hope-filled eschatology confidently expecting the gospel’s victory over all men and nations before Christian history ends with Christ’s visible return in power and great glory.
 Postmillennialists believe in the gradual, progressive victory of the gospel in the historical long-run.
 In fact, over against the three other leading evangelical eschatologies (amillennialism, premillennialism, and dispensationalism), postmillennialism is the only one that is optimistic about the continuing progress and worldwide dominion of the gospel prior to Christ’s return in glory.